A Note on Ambient Temperature and Surface Temperature

 Given a little thought, this relationship is easy to understand.
 If you were to place a tomato in the freezer would it instantly be frozen?
 Of course not.
 It takes time for the temperature of the object (surface temperature) to equalize to the temperature of the environment (ambient temperature).
 The temperature of the tomato will gradually lower until it is equal with the environment in the freezer.

 The same principle applies to the temperature of a dish in a warewasher.
 That dish will take time to heat to the temperature of the water.
-In fact, a dishwasher’s cycle time is typically not long enough for the items in it to reach the rinse water temperature.
+In fact, a dishwasher’s cycle time is typically not long enough for the dishes to reach the rinse water temperature.
+It is not advisable to try to test for the rinse water temperature with a temperature label on a dish.
 When a 180°F (82°C) rinse temperature is used, the items will not actually reach 180°F (82°C).
-For this reason, a 180°F (82°C) rinse is used when the desired surface temperature of the dishware is 160°F (71°C).
-Understanding this relationship between ambient temperature and surface temperature is important to the correct use of Paper Thermometer™ dishwasher temp labels.
+A 180°F (82°C) rinse is used when the desired surface temperature of the dishware is 160°F (71°C).
+This 160°F dish surface temperature is the FDA Food Code requirement, tested using a 160°F temperature label.
+Understanding the relationship between ambient temperature and surface temperature is important to the correct use of Paper Thermometer™ dishwasher temp labels.